AnyaBrynn/Memory-Match/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About

 This is an interactive memory match game that can be run from your local machine.
 It was built after completing The Net Ninja's React course on Udemy.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To Run the App